 As you probably know, bankruptcy means you legally admit that you cannot pay your debts.
 Bankruptcy is a legal process that protects you against your creditors, discharges (or gets rid of) most of your debt, and allows you to rebuild your finances essentially from scratch.
 Not paying your debts severely damages your credit, but filing for bankruptcy helps fix your credit.

 Debt settlement is when you negotiate with your creditors to settle (or pay off) your debt in a lump sum for less than the total amount.
 For example, let’s say you have $25,000 in credit card debt.
 You may settle with the credit card company by paying a lump sum of $15,000 if you have the money.
-A debt settlement company or attorney negotiates with the creditor by withholding your payments until the creditor agrees to a lesser amount.
+A credit card debt settlement company or debt settlement attorney negotiates with the creditor by withholding your payments until the creditor agrees to a lesser amount.
 Your credit ends up hurting badly just as with bankruptcy, but the damage sometimes isn’t as bad.

 The Dark Side of Debt Settlement